A little off the beaten path are the Argyle Street, Uptown, Edgewater and Ravenswood neighborhoods. Some of the best of these neighborhoods include:

 Located in Edgewater, Herb Restaurant, at 5424 N. Broadway is a wonderful new find.
 Friends saw it featured on WTTW’s Check Please restaurant review show.
 They feature upscale Thai food that is really excellent.
 You can choose ala carte or create a three, five or six-course tasting menu.
 I loved the spring rolls made with pork and mango and a chicken curry with rice and vegetables.
 The coconut custard dessert was also good.
 My friends loved the soup, their pork curry and mango rice dessert.
 The service is excellent, ingredients so fresh and decor sleek and contemporary.
 It is listed as a Michelin Bib Gourmand restaurant in Chicago.
 It is also BYOB with a small corkage fee.
 I will definitely go back.

 Hai Yen: A good, local’s spot for Vietnamese specialties.
+I have been many times since my first trip to Vietnam when I fell in love with the cuisine.
 The green papaya or banana flower salad, the spring rolls and the fish in a clay pot are well-worth the trip.
 Parking is easy to find on the street.
 If not there are lots on the side streets nearby.
 1055 W. Argyle

 Lill Street Art Center: A great arts education center with classes on everything from painting, digital photography, jewelry, textiles to print making.
 There is a great store with items from students and well-known artists, like Michael Wisner from Colorado who does wonderful pottery.
-First Slice Pie Café has great food, tea and desserts.
 4401 N. Ravenswood.

-Further north at 5121 N. Ravenswood, is KOVAL Distillery.
+Now at 4241 N. Ravenswood, is KOVAL Distillery.
 Established in 2008, KOVAL produces organic whiskey, liqueurs and specialty spirits in Chicago’s first distillery since the mid-1800s.
-I would recommend taking a tour/tasting in this facility north of the production facility.
+I would recommend taking a tour/tasting in this facility.
 Here you can learn about their history, attention to quality and try their gin, vodka, barrel aged gin, white whiskey, rye whiskey, bourbon and four grain whiskey.
 All are really excellent.
 They also teach cocktail classes, so make sure to check the website for dates and times.
+Their new tasting room opened in October, 2021.

-Have lunch at the beach in Montrose Harbor at The Dock.
-The beach house at Montrose Harbor recently opened in the summer and has good outdoor seating.
+Have lunch at Montrose Beach at The Dock.
+The beach house is opened in the summer and early fall and has good outdoor seating.
+I was back for the second time an loved my fish tacos overlooking Lake Michigan.

 I also like the Broadway Antique Market at 6130 N. Broadway for a huge selection of antiques and collectibles on two floors.
 Nearby is Ethiopian Diamond restaurant for a great experience in ethnic food and music.
 6120 Broadway.
 A block south is Lickity Split Frozen Custard at 6056 N, Broadway, a fun vintage ice cream parlor.

-In the same block is the Chicago Mosaic School which offers wonderful workshops and classes workshops in designing and making mosaics.
-I just went to my first workshop and loved it.
-They are moving into a new building nearby.
-I already signed up for another workshop!
+The Chicago Mosaic School offers wonderful workshops and classes workshops in designing and making mosaics.
+I have gone to two workshops and loved the experience.
+They recently moved into their new building which is a huge improvement over the old location.
+I can’t wait to sign up for another workshop!
+1127 W. Granville.

-Another good brunch option is Ann Sather’s at 1147 W. Granville a few doors down.
-Across from Revival Social Club is Gordo’s Homemade Ice Cream Bars for a large selection of ice cream bars plus coffee and other treats.
+A good brunch option in the neighborhood is Ann Sather’s at 1147 W. Granville.
+Across the street is Gordo’s Homemade Ice Cream Bars for a large selection of ice cream bars plus coffee and other treats.
+1120 W. Granville.

 West of Ravenswood is Arun’s Thai Restaurant at 4156 N. Kedzie.
 Opened in 1988, I first read about it in Patricia Schultz’s 1000 Places To See Before You Die and went with a friend.
 I just went back and highly recommend this outstanding restaurant.
 The restaurant has a beautiful collection of Thai paintings, artwork and silks.
 They offer three tasting, degustation menus, a seven course, a ten course and a twelve course.
 We chose the ten course which includes five appetizers, three antrees and two desserts.
 The food was beautifully prepared and presented.
 The service was excellent.
 You can choose it you want the food mild or spicy.
 There is a lovely balance of savory and spicy, light and rich, tender and crispy.